Emily Lauchlan

 Emily takes a dedicated approach to all of her cases and provides straightforward advice coupled with a subtle, yet fierce tenacity in the courtroom.
 She has a reputation of being a committed and approachable advocate.

 Emily places great emphasis on client care and has a particular interest in representing vulnerable defendants.
 Before joining the Bar, she worked as an advocate for those with substantial support needs including mental health diagnosis and addictions.
-Emily is a facilitator of the Vulnerable Witness Training developed by the Bar Council and Inns of Court College of Advocacy since 2017.

 You can instruct Emily directly without the need for a Solicitor.
 Enquiries can be made via our Clerks.